StefanZander/lecture_notes/ewa/javascript/marp/js_intro.md

 # Constructors

 <!-- - Although JS does not employ the concept of OO-classes, other concepts are needed to resemble behaviour such as inheritance -->
+- Constructors are **special functions** that serve as blueprints for objects
 - A **constructor** allows to create _multiple instances_ of a reference type
   - those instances contain the same properties and methods as defined in the reference type
 - A constructor does not return anything unless otherwise specified